Camp Lejeune Birth Defects

 Birth Defects From Camp Lejeune Water Contamination

 The true extent of birth defects linked to Camp Lejeune water contamination may never be known.
-This is because sample sizes are relatively small, and medical records from long ago are hard to track down.
+Not only were sample sizes relatively small, but also medical records from long ago are hard to track down.

-Birth defects from Camp Lejeune water contamination may include:
+However, birth defects linked to Camp Lejeune water contamination may include:

 • Cardiac defects